jrcichra/smartcar/README.md

   + Handles input from the backup cam, with the ability to take over the main display
 + NAS
   + Sends data to a network attached storage device

+# Socket.io
+I plan on using Socket.io for my protocol of choice.
+It will allow easy communication between Docker containers for this event-driven system, as well as easy tie-ins for a Electron-based GUI (which is most likely going to be my GUI language of choice).
+It has support for Python and JavaScript, so I'll be set :)